pts/small-io-sys/README.md

   ([apack1p](https://github.com/pts/apack1p)) 1.00: for compressing
   code and data (global variables, logo and MSDCM).
 * [UPX](https://upx.github.io/) 3.91: for compressing code and data (global
   variables and logo) with the LZMA algorithm and format.
+Also used for regular (LZSS) compression, and its output is chosen if shorter than than the output of aPACK.
 * [Perl](https://www.perl.org/) 5.004\_04: for running data transformation
   script for which shell is too slow and AWK doesn't work (i.e. binary input and output), for example decompressing the boot logo (splash screen)